Wade7wastaken/MupenLuaDoc/export/doc.md

 # wgui.info

-Returns the current size of the window.
+Returns the current width and height of the mupen window in a table

 ```lua